jason-hansen/activity-tracks/README.md

         - 2 auth buttons that don't link, but swap url then swap back when returns
         - switch to pause service
         - about page
-  - tie together both login options
+  - tie together both login options? auth via aws?
-    - mabye just have users auth with stava first and then I'll store a map of athlete id -> strava stuff & spotify stuff
+    - maybe just have users auth with stava first and then I'll store a map of athlete id -> strava stuff & spotify stuff
 - database and not just in memory
-  - auth via aws?
 - log4j.properties in /resources? logging colors? verbose config for DEBUG? etc.
 - readme: structure, code flow, how it works/diagrams (include in readme and actual site?)
 - handle when users revoke spotify/strava access